On This Page[Hide][Show]

 About MetLife Long-Term Disability Insurance

-Like all insurance companies, MetLife aims to profit by carefully monitoring claims to reduce financial risk.
-Regarding long-term disability claims, MetLife stands out for its aggressive review and scrutiny of the medical evidence supporting each claim.
+Like all insurance companies, MetLife seeks to profit by carefully monitoring claims to reduce financial risk.
+When it comes to long-term disability claims, MetLife stands out for its aggressive review and scrutiny of the medical evidence supporting each claim.
+Common reasons for claim denials include:

-One of the primary reasons for a disability denial from MetLife is not meeting the insurer’s definition of disabled.
-MetLife has specific criteria and guidelines to determine disability, and if your medical condition does not align with their definition, your claim may be denied.
-Most MetLife policies have a definition of disability that changes after a certain period, typically 24 months.
+One of the primary reasons for a MetLife disability denial is failure to meet the insurer’s definition of disability.
+MetLife has specific criteria and guidelines for determining disability, and if your medical condition does not meet their definition, your claim may be denied.
+Most MetLife policies have a definition of disability that changes after a certain period of time, usually 24 months.

-Disability benefits are often terminated after a change in definition occurs.
-Disability claims are frequently denied when the definition of disability changes from “own occupation” to “any occupation.”
+Disability benefits are often terminated when the definition changes.
+Disability claims are often denied when the definition of disability changes from “own occupation” to “any occupation”.
 The differences are technical and confusing, and the insurance company will try to confuse claimants.

 Here is a sample clause from a MetLife long-term disability policy: